FlickJS/FlickJS/README.md

 # 💫 About Me:
-<p align="center">Dedicated Frontend Developer with an Engineering Approach, Student in the Field of Applied Computer Science<br>I'm highly focused on my goals, both in powerlifting and coding, which reflects my strong work ethic.
+<p align="center">Dedicated Frontend Developer with an Engineering Approach, Student in the Field of Applied Computer Science<br>I'm highly focused on my goals, both in coding and powerlifting after hours, which reflects my strong work ethic.
 I have a passion for writing clean and efficient code.<br></p>

 ## 🌐 Socials: